Best Sports Spread Betting Sites

 Market Selections

-In general, you’ll find fewer spread betting options compared to fixed odds.
-The biggest bet types should still be available, but they will be adjusted to become compatible with spreads, often using either a handicapping or points-based system.
+In general, you'll find fewer spread betting options compared to fixed odds.
+The biggest bet types should still be available, but they will be adjusted to be compatible with spreads, often using either a handicapping or points-based system.

 Winnings and Losses